Mahāsaṅghika Vinaya

 “May the noble sangha listen.
 The 18 year old woman So-and-so wants to receive the full ordination in the Tathāgata’s dhamma-vinaya.
 If the right time has come for the sangha, So-and-so wants to ask the sangha for the training precepts for two years.
 May the noble sangha listen.
 So-and-so wants to ask the sangha for the training precepts for two years.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.”

 That woman then comes into the sangha.
-She should bow with her head at the sangha’s feet one by one.
-When she has bowed at the sangha’s feet, she should be instructed to say, kneeling and with joined palms:
+She should pay respect with her head at the sangha’s feet one by one.
+When she has paid respect at the sangha’s feet, she should be instructed to say, kneeling and with joined palms:

 “May the noble sangha remember that I, the 18 year old woman So-and-so, want to receive the full ordination in the Tathāgata’s dhamma-vinaya.
 Now I ask the sangha for the training precepts for two years.
 May the noble sangha give me the training precepts for two years out of compassion.”
 Like this, she should speak three times.